 Telling the Story

 But who is telling their story?
-The goals of the U.S. Diplomacy Center are to:

-The U.S. Diplomacy Center will open in two phases.
-Phase 1 comprises the Pavilion and Hall 1 exhibits.
-Phase 2 comprises exhibits in Halls II and III.
-Hall 1, "America in the World" introduces the basic principles and importance of diplomacy and the work of the U.S. Department of State.
-Hall II, "Diplomacy in Action" covers diplomatic history, the work of embassies, and the dangers diplomats encounter.
-Hall III, "Advancing Diplomacy" contains a wired classroom, hands-on activities, and a changing gallery space.
+The U.S. Diplomacy Center will have three exhibition halls.
+Hall 1, Discover Diplomacy, introduces the basic principles and importance of diplomacy and the work of the U.S. Department of State.
+Hall II, Diplomacy in Action, covers diplomatic history, the work of embassies, and the dangers diplomats encounter.
+Hall III, Advancing Diplomacy, contains a wired classroom, hands-on activities, and a changing gallery space.

-Another prominent feature of Hall 1 is a large world map pinpointed with every U.S. diplomatic post, including consulates, embassies, and missions.
+Another prominent feature of Hall 1 is a large world map marked with every U.S. diplomatic post, including consulates, embassies, and missions.
 The colors of the map coincide with the official Department of State Foreign Service map, dividing the world into regions.
 Clocks which mimic those found in the Department’s Operations Center emphasize that diplomacy is a 24/7 endeavor.

-A semi-enclosed theater provides a short orientation film to the Department of State and the diplomats who work here.
-The film will help answer the questions, “What is diplomacy?” and “How does diplomacy affect me?”
-Adjacent to the theater is the exhibit “Inside the Secretary’s Day” where visitors find a portrait of the current Secretary of State and an audio recording of the Secretary.
-An interactive station provides a glimpse into the Secretary’s daily schedule, travels, quotes, photographs, and videos.
+A semi-enclosed theater provides an orientation film to the Department of State and the diplomats who work there.
+Adjacent to the theater is the exhibit Inside the Secretary’s Day where visitors find a portrait of the current Secretary of State and a video welcome from the Secretary.
+An interactive station provides a glimpse into the Secretary’s daily schedule, travels, quotes, photographs, and additional videos.